-You can develop applications for Azure Sphere on Windows 10 Anniversary Update or later, or a Linux machine running Ubuntu 18.04 LTS.
+You can develop applications for Azure Sphere on Windows 10 Anniversary Update or later, or a Linux machine running Ubuntu 20.04 LTS or 18.04 LTS.
 If you use Windows 11, use the 22.02 (or later) version of the Azure Sphere SDK.

-- For Windows, install a Windows SDK and set up your development environment for Windows.
+- For Windows, install the Windows SDK.
 You can use Visual Studio, Visual Studio Code, or the command line to build, deploy, and debug applications on Windows.

-- For Linux, install the Linux SDK and set up your development environment for Linux.
+- For Linux, install the Linux SDK.
 You can use Visual Studio Code or the command line to build, deploy, and debug applications on Linux.